 In earlier times the Carlisle surname was often spelled ‘Carliol’ as in Newcastle’s Carliol Square.
 The surname is of course from the city of Carlisle in Cumberland (now part of Cumbria) and occurs as a Scottish surname (an individual called Odard de Carlyle) around 1160.
 Cumberland and the city of Carlisle had become part of Scotland before the Norman Conquest and although reclaimed by England it was briefly a part of Scotland again during the reign of King David I.

 Sir William Carnaby, a Northumberland MP was the owner of Halton Tower in Northumberland in 1415.
 A Northumberland MP of the name Sir William Carnaby also served the county from 1628.
-The surname derives from Carnaby in the East Riding of Yorkshire and occurs in Assize Rolls in Yorkshire in 1219 and in a Register of the Freemen of York in 1370.
-Carnabys were influential men in the Hexham area and were a Northumberland family of the Border Reiving era of Tudor and Elizabethan times.
+The surname derives from Carnaby in the East Riding of Yorkshire and occurs in the Yorkshire Assize Rolls in 1219 and in a Register of the Freemen of York in 1370.
+Carnabys were influential men in the Hexham area notably at Nibbock and at Halton and were a Northumberland family in the Border Reiving era of Tudor and Elizabethan times.

-There were 152 Carnabys in Great Britain in the 1881 census and they were most numerous in Northumberland where there were 49 individuals.
-Elsewhere they were of small significance in Durham with 18 individuals and in Lincolnshire with 20 and London with 10.
+There were only 152 Carnabys in Great Britain in the 1881 census and they were most numerous in Northumberland where there were 49 individuals.
+Elsewhere they were of small significance in Durham with 18 individuals and in Lincolnshire with 20 and in London with 10.
 Others were thinly spread across England as well as 18 in Scotland.
-Surprisingly there were no Carnabys in Yorkshire, though there were 2 people of the name Carneby in this county and a small handful of people with this variant name also resided in Norfolk, Lincolnshire and Berkshire.
+Surprisingly there were no Carnabys in Yorkshire, though there were 2 people of the name Carneby in that county.
+A small handful of people with this variation of the name also resided in Norfolk, Lincolnshire and Berkshire.

 Left-handed Border Reiver surname of Northern England